Manage a Remote Team Effectively

-As a remote manager, you’ll need to be extra conscientious in order to maintain order and productivity on your team.
+As a remote manager, you’ll need to be extra conscientious in order to facilitate communication and maintain team productivity.
 If you aren’t organized and communicating well, it will be hard to stay focused and moving forward towards your goals.
 We’ve got you covered with tried and true method from being a remote manager who team members want to work for.

 If your team knows the regular meeting schedule, they can prepare all of their questions and information before the meeting, instead of peppering your day with emails, chats, and texts about one-off items.
-It will allow everyone to use their time more efficiently!
+It will allow everyone to use their time more efficiently.

-Invest in a robust document-sharing system.
+Invest in a robust document-sharing platform

 Determine a standard naming convention, too, so you’ll always know which version is most recent and is owned by which teammate.